top of page

 • Initiated on intravenous (IV) hydromorphone via patient-controlled analgesia (PCA).

-• Acetaminophen administered for adjunct pain relief.
+• Acetaminophen continued for adjunct pain relief.

 2. Hydration: